Chapter 1 : Clumsy Meeting

-Faithful friend, tender lover, avid learner- the epitaph of our hero, Remus John Lupin.
+Faithful friend, tender lover, patient teacher- the epitaph of our hero, Remus John Lupin.
 I was one of the fortunate people to know him in all three ways.
 I am sorry to say that I am also the reason he died.
 Maybe once I leave you my version of events, you’ll spare me some pity or even forgive me for my heinous crime.

 My relationship with Remus started in an unlikely place, in the middle of a revolution against Voldemort.
 I was brought into the Order of the Phoenix by Arthur Weasley and Kingsley Shacklebolt.
 I overheard Arthur telling a time for a meeting and asked them what they were plotting.
 They hesitated bringing me in, but Dumbledore trusted me and remembered me from my school years.
 He was confident that I would be a great addition to the Order but didn’t really explain what the Order was.
 I had a few theories: with Dumbledore being in the news stating that Voldemort returned, it made sense that, if he was recruiting, it was for an anti-Voldemort cause.
-Despite my theories and guesses, the first meeting.
+Despite my theories and guesses, the first meeting was quite a surprise.

-I hadn’t met such a strange group of people.
-There was Mundungus; a crook, the Weasleys; a large but happy family, Severus Snape and Minerva McGonagall; both professors at Hogwarts, the former Auror Mad-Eye Moody, Sirius Black; whose innocence I was still trying to wrap my mind around, an assortment of witches and wizards; most of whom I hadn’t met before, and at Sirius’ left sat Remus.
+I had never met such a strange group of people.
+There was Mundungus; a crook, the Weasleys; a large and generally happy family, Severus Snape and Minerva McGonagall; both professors at Hogwarts, the former Auror Mad-Eye Moody, Sirius Black; whose innocence I was still trying to wrap my mind around, an assortment of witches and wizards; most of whom I hadn’t met before and at Sirius’ left sat Remus.

-When the meeting adjourned for the evening, I lingered.
-Sirius invited me to stay for some drinks; I eagerly accepted.
-I wanted to probe him for some knowledge about the Order.
-Mad-Eye and Remus also hung back.
-I chatted with Mad-Eye for a while.
+When the meeting adjourned for the evening, Sirius invited me to stay for some drinks which I eagerly accepted in order to probe him for some knowledge about the Order.
+Mad-Eye and Remus also hung back giving me the chance to chat with Mad-Eye for a while.
 I knew him by reputation and he wanted to hear how the Auror training was nowadays.
 After a short while Moody looked at his watch and got up to leave.
-“I have guard duty.”
-He grunted and turned to go.
+“I have guard duty,” he grunted and turned to go.

 “Guard duty?”
 I asked.
 “What are you guarding?”
-Moody paused a moment, his back to me; probably glaring at me with is magical eye.
-“Potter” was all the answer I received before he left.
+Moody paused a moment, his back to me, probably glaring at me with his magical eye.
+‘Potter’ was all the answer I received before he left.

 A few moments after Moody left the kitchen two boys, identical twins, meandered into the large room.
-They noticed me right away mainly because I was an unknown that and I changed my hair from pink to purple.
+They noticed me right away mainly because I was an unknown Order member and I changed my hair from pink to purple.
 I had been contemplating it for quite some time.

 “Call me Tonks,” I said firmly.
 “I’m a metamorphmagus.”
 I relished my ability to change shape and physical appearance.
 More than a great party trick, it helped tons with my Auror training.

-“We’re Fred and George Weasley.”
-Said the one I figured to be Fred.
+“We’re Fred and George Weasley,” said the one I took to be Fred.
 I saw him tucking something flesh-like into his pocket.
-“I see we missed the meeting.”
-He noted looking around the room.
+“I see we missed the meeting,” he noted looking around the room.

 Sirius answered this time; “Yes and your parents went upstairs.
-Apparate down, did you?”
+Apparated down, did you?”

 The twins, who looked a bit like their older brother Charlie, grinned.
 “We thought we’d pick up some information.”
-George pulled a similar flesh-like string out of his pocket.
+George pulled another flesh-like string out of his pocket.
 “Extendable Ears.
 Fred and I invented them.”
 I took it and put it up to my ear, the opposite end crept towards Remus and Sirius who were chuckling.
 “They will move towards the loudest sound in the vicinity.”
-George lowered his voice and said “We’ve been learning about the Order all summer.”
+George lowered his voice and said, “We’ve been learning about the Order all summer.”

 Remus and Sirius exchanged looks that indicated this wasn’t entirely new information.
 A shrill voice rang across the room.
-“YOU’VE BEEN DOING WHAT ALL SUMMER?”
+“You've been doing what all summer?”
 Molly Weasley had her hands on her hips and look of utmost rage etched on her face.
 She stormed over to her twins.
-“Accio!”
-She yelled reaching out her hand, easily catching the Extendible Ears.
-Without another word, she stomped out of the kitchen.
+“Accio!” she yelled reaching out her hand, easily catching the Extendable Ears.
+Without another word, she stormed out of the kitchen.
 The twins had a look of terror on their faces.
 With two looks of painful concentration, they disapparated.

 I gave Sirius a wry smile.
 “Things stay interesting around here I see.
-Her shouting makes your Mum sound like a soft whisper.”
-I said smirking.
-I managed to set off the hideous painting of my Aunt Walburga on my way in that evening.
-It screamed and cursed at me for my mother’s marriage to a Muggle-born wizard.
-I felt slightly bitter that her actions weighed so heavily on how ‘family’ treated me.
-Sirius seemed to be an exception.
-He and my mother apparently got along well when they were kids.
+Her shouting makes your mum sound like a soft whisperer,” I said smirking.
+I managed to set off the hideous painting of Aunt Walburga on my way in that evening.
+It screamed and cursed at me for my mum’s marriage to a muggle-born wizard.
+I felt slightly bitter that my parent’s actions weighed so heavily on how my ‘family’ treated me.
+Sirius seemed to be an exception, he and my mum apparently got along well when they were kids.

 “How’s your hand, Sirius?”
-Remus asked, breaking my out of my reverie.
+Remus asked, breaking me out of my reverie.
 I glanced over and saw Sirius dipping a cloth in a bowl of dark yellow liquid.

 “Better than it was.
 I can’t say I blame Harry; I knew something like this would happen,” Sirius said flexing his hand and cringing.
 I could see where Sirius and Mum had similar features, both had dark hair, similar scowls, and a slight air of superiority.

 “What happened to your hand?”
 I asked my nose crinkling a little.
 “And what is that you’re using for it?”

-“It’s Essence of Murtlap, it helps for cuts and bruises.”
-Remus answered.
+“It’s essence of murtlap, it helps for cuts and bruises,” Remus answered.
 I gave him a slightly puzzled look.
-He answered for Sirius and visa versa as if they were a couple married some 30 years.
-I thought they were a couple.
-“Harry sent his owl after the Dementor attack and he wanted answers.
-She attacked Sirius, Ron and Hermione.”
-Remus continued, interpreting my look of confusion to be about the cuts, not his behavior.
+He answered for Sirius and vice versa as if they were a couple married some 30 years.
+“Harry sent his owl after the dementor attack and he wanted answers.
+She attacked Sirius, Ron, and Hermione,” Remus continued, interpreting my look of confusion to be about the cuts, not his behavior.

 “Who the ruddy hell are you?”
 Ron asked pulling out a chair and plopping down.